Home » What Cleaning Products Are Safe Around Parrots?

 F10 is a disinfectant widely utilized in veterinary clinics, animal shelters, and animal care facilities.
 The F10 range kills various pathogens, including bacteria, viruses, fungi, and fungal spores.

 Active ingredients like quaternary ammonium compounds and biguanides kill microorganisms.
-F10 disinfectants are considered bird-safe when the manufacturer’s instructions are followed.
+When the manufacturer’s instructions are followed, F10 disinfectants are bird-safe.

 Only use F10 in a well-ventilated area and let it dry before allowing birds on treated surfaces.